Compositional equivalences based on Open pNets: Semantics of Open pNets

-Finally, the previous theorems can be composed to state a general theorem about composability and FH-bisimilarity. \begin{theorem}[Composability] Consider two FH-bisimilar pNets with an arbitrary number of holes, when replacing, inside those two original pNets, a subset of the holes by FH-bisimilar pNets, we obtain two FH-bisimilar pNets. \end{theorem} This theorem is quite powerful.
+Finally, the previous theorems can be composed to state a general theorem about composability and FH-bisimilarity. \begin{thm}[Composability] Consider two FH-bisimilar pNets with an arbitrary number of holes, when replacing, inside those two original pNets, a subset of the holes by FH-bisimilar pNets, we obtain two FH-bisimilar pNets. \end{thm} This theorem is quite powerful.
 It somehow implies that the theory of open pNets is convenient to study properties of process composition.
-Open pNets can indeed be used to study process operators and process algebras, as shown in~\cite{henrio:Forte2016}, or to study interaction protocols~\cite{BHHM:FACS11}.
+Open pNets can indeed be used to study process operators and process algebras, as shown in~\cite{henrio:Forte2016} where compositional properties are extremely useful.
+In the case of interaction protocols~\cite{BHHM:FACS11}, composition of bisimulation can justify abstractions used in some parts of the application.